 Aside from the symptoms stated above, if CIDP neuropathy is untreated, paralysis may occur.
-Since autoimmune Chronic Inflammatory Demyelinating Polyneuropathy cannot be cured, early diagnosis and treatment can help in preventing paralysis and irreversible nerve damage.
+Early diagnosis and treatment can help prevent paralysis and irreversible nerve damage.

-If you are experiencing any of the symptoms above, speak to a doctor to discuss the possibility of having the disease.
+If you are experiencing any of the symptoms above, speak to a doctor to discuss the possibility of having this disease.

-This condition is extremely rare with approximately 5-7 out of every 100,000 people diagnosed with the disease, according to RareDiseases.org.
+This condition is extremely rare, with approximately 5 to 7 out of every 100,000 people diagnosed with the disease, according to RareDiseases.org.
 Moreover, this health condition is often confused with Guillain-Barre syndrome (GBS) because of the similarity of symptoms.
-Both are autoimmune diseases that affect the Myelin (an insulating layer or sheath that forms around nerves).
+Both are autoimmune diseases that affect the myelin (an insulating layer or sheath that forms around nerves).

 Rate of Progression

-However, in Guillain-Barre syndrome (GBS), with a subtype referred to as acute inflammatory demyelinating polyneuropathy (Landry’s Ascending Paralysis), symptoms progress rapidly while in CIDP neurology, symptoms take longer to manifest.
-Therefore, it can be said that demyelinating polyradiculoneuropathy autoimmune disease cannot be diagnosed until the symptoms persist and worsen over a period of 8 weeks or longer.
+In Guillain-Barre syndrome (GBS), with a subtype referred to as acute inflammatory demyelinating polyneuropathy (Landry’s ascending paralysis), symptoms progress rapidly while in CIDP, symptoms take longer to manifest.
+Therefore, CIDP cannot be diagnosed until the symptoms persist and worsen over a period of 8 weeks or longer.

 Severity of Damage to Nerves

-CIDP is related to t inflammatory demyelinating polyneuritis while in Guillain-Barre syndrome (AIDP), we talk about axonal and demyelinating polyneuropathy.
-Axonal CIDP means the nerves are directly damaged by the disease.
+CIDP is related to inflammatory demyelinating polyneuritis while Guillain-Barre syndrome (AIDP) can involve axonal and demyelinating polyneuropathy.
+(Axonal means the nerves are directly damaged by the disease.)

 Evaluation, Testing, and Diagnosis

-- MRI – in this procedure, powerful magnetic fields and radio waves are being used to take pictures of the spinal cord and nerve bundles.
-This procedure can help in diagnosing by detecting damage to the nerves.
+- MRI: In this procedure, powerful magnetic fields and radio waves are used to take pictures of the spinal cord and nerve bundles.
+This procedure can detect damage to the nerves.

-- Blood and Urine Tests (to rule out other disorders that may cause neuropathy and to look for unusual proteins)
+- Blood and Urine Tests: These tests are done to rule out other disorders that may cause neuropathy and to look for unusual proteins.

-Aside from the tests above, there is also a rare test that is being done and that is called nerve biopsy to look at microscopic changes in the nerve.
+In addition to the tests above, there is also a rare test called a nerve biopsy, which is used to look at microscopic changes in the nerve.

-According to a study, 26% of the patients with polyneuropathy who were treated using infusions were able to get a complete disappearance of all their demyelinating polyneuropathy symptoms.
+According to a study, 26% of the patients with polyneuropathy who were treated using infusions were able to eliminate all their demyelinating polyneuropathy symptoms.

-Moreover, another 26% of the patients with refractory CIDP were able to walk with continuous immune treatments while 34% were able to walk without additional ones.
+Moreover, another 26% of the patients with refractory CIDP were able to walk with continuous immune treatments, while 34% were able to walk without additional treatments.

-Only 14% of the total patients in the long-term prognosis study still had a severe disability and this is caused by different prognostic factors.
+Only 14% of the total patients in the long-term prognosis study still had a severe disability.

 - Mode of onset

-- Response of the patient to the medicine steroid treatment
+- Response of the patient to steroid treatment

-In the same study, it was reported that there is an 89.5% chance for patients to have all their symptoms go away or their health condition to improve as long as their response to the medication is great.
+In the same study, it was reported that there is an 89.5% chance for patients to have all their symptoms go away or their health condition to improve as long as their response to medications is positive.

 The Life Expectancy of CIDP Patients

-Although chronic inflammatory CIDP is not fatal, and the life expectancy of a patient is comparable to someone who does not have the neurological disease, a patient’s quality of life can be significantly impacted.
+Although chronic inflammatory demyelinating polyneuropathy is generally not fatal, and the life expectancy of a patient is usually comparable to someone who does not have the neurological disease, a patient’s quality of life can be significantly impacted.

 The longer the illness goes untreated, the more nerve damage can permanently limit sensory and motor functions.
 If severe nerve damage sets in, patients may require assistance with daily living activities due to a lack of mobility.

-If you are experiencing unexplainable numbness or a loss of reflexes in your limbs for a prolonged time, you may want to discuss the possibility of having the disease with your doctor.
+If you are experiencing unexplainable numbness or a loss of reflexes in your limbs for a prolonged time, you may want to discuss the possibility of having CIDP with your doctor.

 The sooner you can identify the disease and begin treatment, the higher the chance you can reverse symptoms and prevent further damage to your nerves.

-Symmetrical motor and sensory progressive neuropathy affecting proximal and distal muscles with loss of deep tendon reflexes
+Typical CIDP is a symmetrical motor and sensory progressive neuropathy affecting proximal and distal muscles with loss of deep tendon reflexes.

 Multifocal Motor Neuropathy

-A condition where there is a sensory loss, pain, and poor balance with abnormal gait or walking.
-There is no weakness but frequently motor nerve conduction studies are abnormal in addition to sensory conduction studies.
+This is a condition where there is a sensory loss, pain, and poor balance with abnormal gait or walking.
+There is no weakness, but frequently, motor nerve conduction studies are abnormal.

-Although there is no cure for this illness, early diagnosis and treatment can help manage symptoms, prevent paralysis and irreversible nerve damage.
+Although there is no cure for this illness, early diagnosis and treatment can help manage symptoms, preventing paralysis and irreversible nerve damage.